novuhq/novu/README.md

 After setting up your account using the cloud or docker version, you can trigger the API using the `@novu/node` package.

-Please visit [Novu API Reference](https://docs.novu.co/api-reference/events/trigger-event) for API documentation and reference.
+For API documentation and reference, please visit [Novu API Reference] (https://docs.novu.co/api-reference/ events/trigger-event).

 To get started with the Node.js package, you can install it using npm: